Senate confirms Jennifer Granholm as Energy Secretary

 Bringing such technologies to scale will be another hurdle for Granholm.
 Only a small portion of the Energy Department's $35 billion budget is dedicated to energy innovation.
 The vast majority is earmarked for the country's nuclear programs, including cleaning up nuclear sites, modernizing the aging U.S. nuclear infrastructure and bolstering non-proliferation efforts, according to the department's 2021 budget request.

 Granholm will also be tasked with handling demands for more energy regulation in response to Texas' unprecedented winter storm that caused one of the worst power outages in U.S. history.
-She wrote on Twitter last week that the catastrophe made certain that "America's electricity grid is simply not able to handle extreme weather events."
+She tweeted last week that the catastrophe made certain that "America's electricity grid is simply not able to handle extreme weather events."

 "Whether it's wildfires in California or snowstorms in Texas, we need to upgrade our grid infrastructure ASAP," she wrote.